An audiovisual and contextual approach for categorical and continuous emotion recognition in-the-wild: Related Work

 \section{Related Work}

 Emotion recognition has been extensively studied for many years using different representations of human emotion, like basic facial expressions, action units and valence-arousal.

-Recently, many studies try to leverage all emotion representations and jointly learn these three facial behavior tasks.
-Kollias et al. \cite{kollias2019face} proposed FaceBehaviorNet the first study of all facial behaviour tasks learned jointly in a single holistic framework.
+Recently, many studies have tried to leverage all emotion representations and jointly learn these three facial behavior tasks.
+Kollias et al. \cite{kollias2019face} proposed the FaceBehaviorNet, the first study that considered joint-learning of all facial behaviour tasks, in a single holistic framework.
 They utilized many publicly available emotion databases and proposed two strategies for coupling the tasks during training.
-Later, Kollias et al. released Aff-Wild2 dataset \cite{kollias2019expression} the first large scale in-the-wild database containing annotations for all 3 main behavior tasks.
-They also proposed multitask learning models that employ both visual and audio modalities and suggested to use the ArcFace loss \cite{deng2019arcface} for expression recognition.
-In an additional work, Kollias et al \cite{kollias2021affect} \cite{kollias2021distribution} studied the problem of non-overlapping annotations in multitask learning datasets.
+Later, Kollias et al. released the Aff-Wild2 dataset \cite{kollias2019expression}, the first large scale in-the-wild database containing annotations for all three main behavior tasks.
+They also proposed multitask learning models that employ both visual and audio modalities and suggested using the ArcFace loss \cite{deng2019arcface} for expression recognition.
+In an additional work, Kollias et al. \cite{kollias2021affect, kollias2021distribution} studied the problem of non-overlapping annotations in multitask learning datasets.
 They explored task-relatedness and proposed a novel distribution matching approach, in which knowledge exchange is enabled between tasks, via matching of their predictions’ distributions.
 Last year, the First Affective Behavior Analysis in-the-wild (ABAW) Competition \cite{kollias2020analysing} was held in conjunction with the IEEE Conference on Face and Gesture Recognition 2020.
-The competition contributed in advancing the state-of-the-art methods on the dimensional, categorical and facial action unit analysis and recognition using the Aff-Wild2 dataset.
+The competition contributed in advancing the state-of-the-art methods on the dimensional, categorical and facial action unit analysis and recognition on the basis of the Aff-Wild2 dataset.